cez0729/two-stage-recommendation-system/README_SERVING.md

 `k` is restricted to 1..50.
 Known users use the complete pipeline; unknown users use deterministic Popularity fallback.
 Recommendations are unique and exclude the configured history.
 Real serving responses include `request_id`, `model_version`, and `fallback`.
 Models and indexes load once at application startup.

-Phase 6 is available as an isolated serving configuration:
+The content-aware model is available as an isolated serving configuration:
 `configs/serving_phase6_content.yaml`.
 It loads the TF-IDF content index and `ranker_phase6_content.txt` as `recsys_phase6_content_v1`; the original `recsys_baseline_v1` snapshot remains untouched for rollback.